tabreturn/py5-techweek/README.md

 ## Session materials and activities

-Here are the [session slides](./slides.odp) (OpenDocument presentation format) and [session recording](https://htmlpreview.github.io/?https://raw.githubusercontent.com/tabreturn/py5-techweek/main/recording.html) (MP4).

 Here are the files for each task:

 * **Task 1: Drawing with py5** -- [01-drawing.py](https://github.com/tabreturn/py5-techweek/blob/main/tasks/01-drawing.py)
 * **Task 2: Weaving Template** -- [02-template.py](https://github.com/tabreturn/py5-techweek/blob/main/tasks/02-template.py)

+Here are the slides for the session intro [./slides.odp](./slides.odp) (OpenDocument presentation format).

 If you're looking for a more advanced follow-on to this session, you can watch the *Virtual CC Fest 2022* session on [Generating SVG for Pen Plotters using Python](https://github.com/tabreturn/cc-fest-plotter).